AdrianKriger/terrain101/ch07/README.md

 `r.to.vect -s input=streams_mfd_t@tasmania output=streams_mfd_t type=line`

-## the HAND model represents the differences in elevation between each grid cell / pixel and the elevations of the flowpath-connected downslope where the flow enters the channel.
+# The HAND model represents the differences in elevation between each grid cell / pixel and the elevations of the flowpath-connected downslope where the flow enters the channel.
 It is the elevation difference between the cell and the stream where the cell drains.
 HAND gives a good indication of where inundation will occur.
 `r.stream.distance stream_rast=streams_mfd_t direction=draindir_mfd10k elevation=tasmania_dtm method=downstream difference=above_stream`

 ![above_streams](https://user-images.githubusercontent.com/59996720/123136978-cf496580-d453-11eb-84df-0f868a6efd9e.png =250x)